-Application form(s)

-Application form(s) Required

--

-Students must complete the

-Federal Aid Programs Eligibility Free Application for Federal

-Student Aid (FAFSA) to be

-considered for any type of

-federal aid.
-Apply online at

-www.fafsa.ed.gov

-Funded by the federal

-Federal Pell Grant government and awarded to

-redefairen Grant eligible undergraduates who

-have not earned a Bachelor's

-degree.

-Funded by the federal

-Federal Supplemental government to assist

-Education Opportunity undergraduates with

-Grant (FSEOG) exceptionally high financial

-need.
-Priority is given to Pell

-eligible recipients.

-Funded by the federal

-government and awarded to

-undergraduates enrolled at least

-half-time in their first or second

-year and have completed a

-rigorous secondary school

-program.
-Students must be a

-U.S. citizen, or eligible non-

-citizen, and be Pell eligible.

-Academic Competitiveness First- year students must have a

-Grant (ACG) high school graduation date

-after Jan.1, 2006 and have not

-been previously enrolled in an

-undergraduate program.

-Second-year students must have

-a high school graduation date

-after Jan.1, 2005 and have at

-least a 3.0 cumulative GPA after

-their first year as an

-undergraduate.
+Federally Funded Aid of Johnson State College students.
+Programs Eligibility Financial Aid Award Amounts Federal PELL Grant Awarded to eligible undergraduates who have not earned a bachelor's degree.
+Ranging from \$550-\$5,500 (determined by the federal government based on expected family contribution) Federal Supplemental Education Opportunity Grant (FSEOG) Awarded to assist undergraduates with exceptionally high financial need.
+Priority is given to PELL eligible students.
+Awards range from \$500-\$2,500 and are based on the availability of funds.
+Academic Competitiveness Grant (ACG) Awarded to undergraduates enrolled at least half time in their first or second year and have completed a rigorous secondary school program.
+Students must be a U.S. citizen or eligible non-citizen and be PELL eligible.
+First-year students must have a high school graduation dates after Jan.
+1, 2006, and have not been previously enrolled in an undergraduate program.
+Second-year students must have a high school graduation date after Jan.
+1, 2005, and have at least a 3.0 GPA after their first year as an undergraduate.
+The award amount is up to \$750 for the first academic year and up to \$1,200 for the second academic year.
+This grant program is scheduled to be discontinued by the federal government after the 2010-2011 academic year.
+National Science and Mathematics Access to Retain Talent Grant (National SMART Grant) Awarded to undergraduates enrolled at least half-time in their third or fourth year.
+Students must be a U.S. citizen or eligible non-citizen, a PELL recipient, and in an eligible degree program majoring in physical, life, environmental, or computer sciences, engineering, technology, mathematics or a critical-need foreign Language and have at least a 3.0 cumulative GPA.
+Award amounts up to \$3,000 for the academic year.
+This grant program is scheduled to be discontinued by the federal government after the 2010-2011 academic year.

-Federal Aid Programs Eligibility Application form(s) Required Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for any type of federal aid.
-Apply online at www.fafsa.gov National Science and Mathematics Access to Retain Talent Grant (National SMART Grant): Funded by the federal government and awarded to undergraduates enrolled at least half-time in their third or fourth year.
-Students must be a U.S. citizen, or eligible non- citizen, a Pell recipient, and in an eligible degree program majoring in physical, life, environmental, or computer sciences, engineering, technology, mathematics or a critical-need foreign language and have at least a 3.0 cumulative GPA.
-Federal Perkins Loan Low interest loan (5%) and no interest accrues as long as the student is enrolled in at least half-time study.
-It is awarded based on need, availability of funds, and federal regulations.
-Federal Subsidized Loan Long term, low interest loan and no interest accrues while the student is enrolled at least half-time.
-The interest rate is fixed at 5.6%.
-Federal Unsubsidized Loan Borrower is responsible for interest during life of the loan.
-You must be at least a half-time student.
-The interest rate is fixed at 6.8%.
-Federal Parent Loan (PLUS Loan) Enables parents with a good credit history to borrow to pay educational expenses for their dependent student.
-The interest rate is fixed at 8.5%.
-Plus Loan Pre-Application available on the JSC Web Site.
-Federal Work-study Program (FWS) Federally funded program provides on-campus employment for students to earn money to pay for educational expenses.

-Federal Aid Programs Eligibility Application form(s) Required Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for any type of federal aid.
-Apply online at www.fafsa.gov Vermont Student Assistance Corporation (VSAC) and State Incentive Grant Programs VSAC Grants are restricted to undergraduates who are permanent residents of Vermont.
-Non-residents are encouraged to contact their state higher education agency for information on application procedures and deadlines.
-FAFSA VSAC Grant application (Vermont residents only) Apply at www.vsac.org Applicable state grant application (Non-residents)
+Federally Funded Aid Programs Eligibility Financial Aid Award Amounts Federal Perkins Loan Low interest loan (5%) subsidized loan.
+No interst accrues while the student is enrolled at least half time.
+Range from \$500-\$1,500 and based on the availability of funds.
+Federal Direct Subsidized Loan Long term, low interest loan.
+No interest accrues while the student is enrolled at least half time.
+The interest rate is fixed at 4.5%.
+Visit the JSC website for loan eligibility amounts based on completed credits.
+Federal Direct Unsubsidized Loan Borrower is responsible for interest during life of the loan.
+Student must be at least half time to borrow.
+The fixed interest rate is 6.8%.
+Visit the JSC website for loan eligibility amounts based on completed credits.
+Federal Direct Parent PLUS Loan Fixed interest (7.9%) loan enables parents with a good credit history to borrow for educational expenses for their dependent student.
+PLUS Pre-Application (available on the JSC Web site) is required.
+Parents can borrow the difference between cost of attendance and aid awarded.
+Federal Work-study Program (FWS) Provides on-campus employment for students to earn money to pay for educational expenses.
+Award is generally \$1,500 (Student is allotted \$750 per semester.)
+Vermont Student Assistance Corporation (VSAC) and State Incentive Grant Programs FAFSA required VSAC Grants are restricted to undergraduates who are permanent residents of Vermont.
+Complete the VSAC Grant Appliation at www.VSAC.org.
+Non-residents are encouraged to contact their State Higher Education Agency for information on application procedures and deadlines for possible state funding.
+Grant amounts are determined by the individual state agencies that offer state grants.